2024 Best Health Sciences & Services Schools in Alabama

 Most Popular In AL

-Every student who is interested in health sciences & services needs to check out Samford University.
+Every student pursuing a degree in health sciences & services has to take a look at Samford University.
 Located in the large suburb of Birmingham, Samford is a private not-for-profit university with a moderately-sized student population.
 A Best Colleges rank of #243 out of 2,217 colleges nationwide means Samford is a great university overall.

-There were about 40 health sciences & services students who graduated with this degree at Samford in the most recent year we have data available.
+There were roughly 27 health sciences & services students who graduated with this degree at Samford in the most recent data year.

 Highest Degree Type